SkillsWorkflow/Documentation/SkillsWorkflow/docs/sdk/document.md

 <h3>Description</h3>

 This method can be used inside any workspace.
-Generates a pop-up to allow editing in bulk
+Get document lookup
 <h3>Method(s)</h3>

 ```js {3}